 By its very nature, cancer is a disease that spreads.
 When you have cancer, these cells divide and grow uncontrollably in a process called metastasis, reaching other parts of your body.
-At CUREtology in downtown Los Angeles, Dr. Cutter specializes in hard-to-treat metastatic cancers, bringing a holistic and comprehensive approach to the problem to best manage and control your disease.
-To learn more, call or use the online scheduler to book an appointment.
+At CUREtology, Dr. Cutter specializes in hard-to-treat metastatic cancers.
+She serves the West Hollywood, Beverly Hills, Glendale, Pasadena, and surrounding Los Angeles, CA areas bringing a holistic and comprehensive problem-solving approach to best manage and control your disease.
+To learn more, call today to book your appointment.

 Most cancers are divided into four stages:

 The cancer is local and only affects one area.

 The cancer has grown into surrounding tissue or has gone into nearby lymph nodes.

 Your cancer has spread further into neighboring tissue or organs and lymph nodes.

 The cancer has spread to other parts of your body.